Splunk

 - Enter the name of the Default Index.
 The data will be sent into this index if no other index is set during the processing of the message (based on automatic classification, or by the processing steps of the Flow).
 Make sure that the index exists in Splunk.

-- Enter the Default Source and Default Source Type.
-These will be assigned to the messages that have no source or source type set during the processing of the message (based on automatic classification, or by the processing steps of the Flow).
+- Enter the Default Source Type.
+This will be assigned to the messages that have no sourcetype set during the processing of the message (based on automatic classification, or by the processing steps of the Flow).

 - Simple: Enter the expression that specifies the Splunk index to use into the Index field, for example: